 At this point in my migraine journey, it’s also a little difficult for me to compare them.
 I’m more episodic now and really only deal with eye/head pressure and dizziness when I’m on the computer too long, whereas before I was trying to solve a mountain of issues like vertigo, derealization, etc. with FL-41 lenses.

-- I really enjoyed Migraine Shields, so it's a shame what has happened to the company.
+- I really enjoyed Migraine Shields, so it's a shame they went away.
 However, for relief from eye strain specifically caused by the computer, I'd recommend Felix Gray.
 I spend so much time squinting while editing photos and writing posts that I really enjoy a lighter tint or no tint to avoid color skewing.
+If you have attacks every few months, these will probably work well.

-- I think TheraSpecs are best for those with really severe attacks as an alternative to wearing sunglasses, or for super bright big box stores.
+- For TheraSpecs are best for those with really severe attacks as an alternative to wearing sunglasses, or for super bright big box stores.
 Readers really enjoy the wrap around lenses.

 In conclusion, finding the best migraine glasses involves testing them yourself.
 All these companies offer fantastic return policies, so order a few and then return the ones that aren't a fit for you.